 As to censorship, he would say what he said in 1952: “Free speech carries with it the evil of all foolish, unpleasant and venomous things that are said; but on the whole we would rather lump them than do away with it.”

 Of course he never met up with social media.
 That presents a real problem.
 Umberto Eco said: “Social media gives legions of idiots the right to speak when they once only spoke at a bar after a glass of wine, without harming the community … but now they have the same right to speak as a Nobel Prize winner.
 It’s the invasion of the idiots.”
 I don’t know what Churchill would say about that.
 But he would not censor anybody.

 Russia and Ukraine

 What do you believe Sir Winston’s view would be today respecting Russia’s military presence on its border with Ukraine?
-What do you believe he would have perceived parallels with 1937-39 continental Europe?
+Do you believe he would have perceived parallels with 1937-39 continental Europe?

 I take refuge in the Mary Soames Commandment.
 We cannot say what Papa would do today.
 We can guess—keeping his principles in mind.
 He was a great proponent of coalitions, domestic and international.
 He would want to bring the forces of liberty together on such threats.
 That suggests what he preached in the 1930s: collective security.
 Today we have NATO, which he praised.
 (Do we still have NATO?
 I think so.)
-That would be the place for inspired diplomacy on our part.
-Or maybe President Macron’s.
+But Ukraine is not part of NATO.
+So this is the place for inspired diplomacy with nations, NATO or not, whose interests are involved.

 Is there a Churchill available today?
 Perhaps in view of your admiration for President Macron?